tferracina/ArDCA-Python/writeup.typ

 $
   "Perplexity" = exp(overline("NLL")).
 $
-It is widely used in Natural Language Processing and represents the average number of equally likely choices the model is making per residue.
+It is widely used in Natural Language Processing and represents the average number of equally likely choices the model is making per residue@perplexity.
 Lower perplexity means the model is more confident and better fits the data.
 The effective sample size is also reported, to make the results more easily comparable across different datasets.
 Finally, an ancestral sampling procedure is provided, which generates new sequences position by position using the learned conditional distributions.
 This procedure is inherently slower than parallel inference, but it guarantees that samples are consistent with the autoregressive structure.

 == Experiments